It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

-Serving both as a sick ride AND a way to cut those grass short, lawn tractors make it easier for you to move around without breaking your back or breaking a sweat as you can sip a cold one while cruising across the yard.
+Serving both as a sick ride AND a way to cut those grass short, lawn tractors make it easier for you to move around without breaking your back and there are two examples of this today.

 As a Swedish brand, you’ll notice Husqvarna’s design is unique enough that it has its signature curvy look that you’ll find on any European automobile.

-To balance out this power, however, Husqvarna’s equipped with hydrostatic transmission that allows you the versatility to change speed and direction at a dime, letting you keep an optimum driving control.
+To balance out this power, however, Husqvarna’s equipped with a hydrostatic transmission that allows you the versatility to change speed and direction at a dime, letting you keep optimum driving control.

-In return, this makes this a great example for a zero turn mower, since its tight 16-inch turning radius allows you to mow in tighter spaces and navigate around obstacles swiftly.
+In return, this makes this an excellent example of a zero-turn mower since its tight 16-inch turning radius allows you to mow in tighter spaces and navigate around obstacles swiftly.

 However, this does have its downside.

-As it serves to protect the spindles, it also hinders you from greasing them yourself, preventing any DIY maintenance to be done.
+As it serves to protect the spindles, it also hinders you from greasing them yourself, preventing any DIY maintenance from being done.

-For comfort, though, this has an adjustable seat to accommodate your size that doesn’t require any tools to do any changes.
+For comfort, though, this has an adjustable seat to accommodate your size that doesn’t require any tools to make any changes.

 John Deere E100